 Garlic: Fresh garlic just adds that touch of pungent savory flavor to the salad dressing, taking it to the next level.

-Seasonings: I used a mix of chili powder, sumac, salt and pepper to add some flavor to the salad dressing.
+Seasonings: I used a mix of chili powder, Sumac, salt and pepper to add some flavor to the salad dressing.
 You can experiment with other seasonings of your choice too.

 Mustard paste: Fresh mustard paste brings an earthy, smoky taste to the salad.
 If you don't have it, you can use regular mustard instead.